Could you cope with smartphone rationing?

 "Electric vehicle market penetration around the world is projected to grow 26% this year alone," chief executive Trent Mell tells the BBC.

 "We are predicting a growth rate in cobalt demand of 5% per year for the next five years.
 On the supply side the pipeline of new production is pretty scarce.

 "To bring up a mine to full production can take up to 10 years."

 Efforts to mine cobalt in North America are under way, but any increase in US and Canadian production is expected to be small compared with future anticipated demand globally.

 And the Congo mining region has also been under scrutiny as it deals with accusations of child labour and other human rights abuses, summarised in an Amnesty International report last year.

 In other words, ramping up supply could take quite some time.

-And this shortage in the supply of tech-dependent metals is not limited to cobalt.
+And this shortage in the supply of "technology metals" is not limited to cobalt.

-Many modern electronics rely on so-called "technology metals" - neodymium, praseodymium and dysprosium to name but a few - which make them faster, lighter, stronger, and more energy efficient.
+Many modern electronics rely on them - neodymium, praseodymium and dysprosium to name but a few - which make them faster, lighter, stronger, and more energy efficient.

 These rare earth metals along with minor metals such as lithium and tantalum are now just as important as the traditional base metals and precious metals.